This sweet and sour tofu is an easy, healthy, and delicious plant-based meal. Cooked to crispy perfection and coated in a sweet, spicy, tangy sauce.

 This air-fryer sweet & sour tofu is made with 11 plant-based ingredients:

-- additional seasonings ⟶ garlic powder, onion powder, ginger powder and red pepper flakes (omit if you’re not good with spice)
+- Additional seasonings ⟶ garlic powder (or fresh), ginger powder (or fresh) and red pepper flakes (omit if you’re not good with spice)

 Pop leftovers into your air fryer, keeping space between each piece of tofu so they don’t stick.
 Air fry at 350°F for about 5 minutes, or until crispy.

 - This flavorful crispy tofu pairs perfectly with plain steamed rice and some veggies.

 - You can turn it into a teishoku kind of set meal by serving it with steamed rice, miso soup, a small salad, and some tsukemono or this tsukudani.

 - For more inspiration, check out these side dishes.